PlaidCloud/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 kubectl get pod qos-demo-3 --namespace=qos-example --output=yaml
 ```

-The output shows that Kubernetes gave the Pod a QoS class of BestEffort.
+The output shows that PlaidCloud gave the Pod a QoS class of BestEffort.

 ```yaml
 spec: